bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/install-postgres-operator.md

 There are several Postgres Operators, the one we have chosen is [CloudNativePG](https://cloudnative-pg.io/).

-Refere to the CloudNativePG documentation to get the latest version to install or go with version 1.22 like below.
+Refer to the CloudNativePG documentation to get the latest version to install or go with version 1.22 like below.

 ```sh
 kubectl apply -f \